-The register of trademark agents attorneys.
+The register of trademark agents/attorneys.

-- 69. (1) The Minister may make rules requiring the keeping of a register of persons who act as agent for the purpose of applying for or obtaining the registration of trademarks; and in this Act a "registered trademark agent" means a person whose name is entered in the register kept under this section. - (2) The Minister may make rules regulating the registration of persons as registered trademark agents, and may in particular - - (a) require the payment of such fees in connection with such registration as may be prescribed, and - (b) authorise in such cases as shall be specified the erasure from the register of the name of any person registered as a registered trademark agent or the suspension of such a registration. - (3) Only registered persons may - - (a) carry on a business under any name or other description which contains the words "registered trademark agent"; or - (b) in the course of a business otherwise describe or hold himself out, or permit themselves to be described or held out, as registered trademark agents.
+- (2) The Minister may make rules regulating the registration of persons as registered trademark agents, and may in particular - - (a) require the payment of such fees in connection with such registration as may be prescribed, and - (b) authorise in such cases as shall be specified the erasure from the register of the name of any person registered as a registered trademark agent or the suspension of such a registration. - (3) Only registered persons may - - (a) carry on a business under any name or other description which contains the words "registered trademark agent"; or - (b) in the course of a business otherwise describe or hold himself out, or permit themselves to be described or held out, as registered trademark agents. - 70.
+The provisions of article 588 of the Code of Organization and Civil Procedure shall apply with regard to registered trademark agents as it applies with respect to Advocates and legal procurators.

 Privilege for communication with registered trademark agents.
+Cap.
+12.